bitcoin-api/bitcoin-api-full-stack/README.md

 To finish the rest of the set up which includes setting up the exchange, there's a few more steps.

+**Set Up Exchange Bitcoin-Api Token**

 Create a token using the `POST - /tokens` endpoint on your newly created API.
 The token and the userId associated with this token both need to be added for your API environment variables `EXCHANGE_BITCOIN_API_TESTNET_TOKEN` and `EXCHANGE_TOKEN_USER_ID`.

-After you update your environment variables, you can deploy your exchange API Lambda functions for them to be set for your exchange API API.
+**Deploy Exchange API Lambda Function**

 Deploy your Bitcoin-Api exchange API functions with the following command in the `/infrastructure/scripts/2-api` path in this repo:

 ```
 ./deployStaging --meta="e"